isaias-b/arduino-examples/serial/rpi-uart-reciever/README.md

 187 29
 closing port /dev/ttyACM1...
 ```
-However, the rpi is not able to even reduce the buffer size once within the first 5000 bytes being requested.
+However, the `rpi` is not able to even reduce the buffer size once within the first 5000 bytes, as requested above.

 And this is reproducible for at least 10 calls, all producing similar or even worse results:
 ```